-64 General Accountability Office Joint Strike Fighter Acquisition: Observations on the Supplier Base, GAO-04-554, May 2004.
+&lt;sup>66 General Accountability Office Joint Strike Fighter Acquisition: Observations on the Supplier Base, GAO-04-554, May 2004.

-65 Katie Fairbank, "Strike Fighter's Support Extends," Dallas Morning News.
+&lt;sup>67 Katie Fairbank, "Strike Fighter's Support Extends," Dallas Morning News.
 July 12, 2002.

-informed customers, observers or FMS participants.
-On December 20, 1995, the U.S. and U.K. governments signed a memorandum of understanding (MOU) on British participation in the JSF program as a collaborative partner in the definition of requirements and aircraft design.
+Various contractual relationships with allied governments and foreign firms are possible, depending on the amount of funding invested in the program, ranging from the British government's participation as a collaborative partner to associate partners, informed customers, observers or Foreign Military Sales (FMS) participants.
+On December 20, 1995, the U.S. and UK governments signed a memorandum of understanding (MOU) on British participation in the JSF program as a collaborative partner in the definition of requirements and aircraft design.
 This MOU committed the British government to contribute \$200 million towards the cost of the 1997-2001 concept demonstration phase.
-66 British Aerospace, Rolls-Royce, and other U.K. defense firms that have long been involved in major U.S. aircraft programs are expected to be subcontractor participants in the JSF program.67 On January 17, 2001, the United States and the United Kingdom signed an MOU that committed the British government to spend \$2 billion supporting the JSF SDD phase.
+British Aerospace, Rolls-Royce, and other UK defense firms that have long been involved in major U.S. aircraft programs are expected to be subcontractor participants in the JSF program.
+On January 17, 2001, the United States and the United Kingdom signed an MOU that committed the British government to spend \$2 billion supporting the JSF SDD phase.
 Britain's investment equates to approximately eight percent of the SDD program, and has been described by many analysts as a boon for the JSF program.
-Britain's - and other allies' - participation in the program makes it much more difficult for Congress or the Administration to cancel the program, they say.68 In his nomination hearing, DOD acquisition chief Pete Aldridge testified that the any decision on the fate of the JSF would have to weigh its "international implications."
-69
+Britain's - and other allies' - participation in the program makes it much more difficult for Congress or the Administration to cancel the program, they say.
+In his nomination hearing, DOD acquisition chief Pete Aldridge testified that the any decision on the fate of the JSF would have to weigh its "international implications."